epfl-ada/ada-2022-project-toestewbrr/README.md

 Note: Due to the weakness of our available computing power, our current analysis is restricted to [ADD NUMBER] romantic comedy movies.
 A broader analysis will be performed when we gain access to more powerful computing clusters.

 From our custom pipeline, we extracted couples from the plot summaries.
 The NER annotator recognizes characters, while coref links together all common mentions of each character.
-The OpenIE and KBP annotators then conveniently label love relationships between entities as per:spouse.
+The OpenIE and KBP annotators then conveniently label love relationships between entities as `per:spouse`.
 By extracting these relationships, we identified [ADD NUMBER] relationships among [ADD NUMBER] different movies.

 ### 3. Future analysis

 We now define the methods we will use to answer our research questions.

-#### 3.1.
-Couple demographics
+    How do the demographics differ between characters in a couple (i.e. age, ethnicity, religion, gender)?

 We will extract demographic information about each character involved in a couple through the KBP annotator, such as their age, country of origin, ethnicity and religion.
 We will also use the corresponding available actor metadata when available.

 Method: Extracting personalities using KBP: Extract information from each character (age from per_age, country from per:country, role from per:title)

-#### 3.2.
-Lovers' personalities

-[To delete] Question 2.
-Which type of personalities are coupled together?
+    Are there recurrent personality types among lovers for each gender?

 - Using the extracted couples, we obtain the role of each character involved from per:title.